pauliacomi/pyGAPS/docs/manual/dataparsing.rst

 of the xlwings python package and is, of course, only available on the systems where Excel is already installed.
 An example excel isotherm can be found :download:`here <../files/isotherm.xlsx>`.

+The framework provides two functions for Excel files:

+    - Import an isotherm from Excel: :meth:`~pygaps.parsing.excelinterface.isotherm_from_xl`
+    - Export an isotherm to Excel: :meth:`~pygaps.parsing.excelinterface.isotherm_to_xl`

 To export an isotherm to an Excel file, pass the isotherm object, as well as the path where the excel file should be created.